Ilyadubinski/tumblrClone/README.md

 });
 ```

-It was a purposeful design choice to limit restrictions on posting.
+It was a purposeful design choice to limit restrictions on posting

-Methods to create posts including animations were added to facilitate user experience.
+Methods to create posts including animations were added to facilitate user experience